 In this article, we’ll dive into creative direct mail ideas and inspire you to give them a try.

-What is direct mail and why is it effective?
+What is direct mail and what are its benefits?

 Direct mail can be targeted precisely.
 One simple way to do that is the Every Door Direct Mail service by USPS (in the U.S.), which lets you send promotional mail to customers in different areas.
 As the service uses the USPS’s recipient base, you won’t have to search for people and their addresses yourself.
 Another way is to use the mailing lists you collected yourself.